Towards Revealing the Effectiveness of Small-Scale Fine-tuning in R1-style Reinforcement Learning: Introduction

-Our main contributions and findings are listed as follows: \begin{itemize}[leftmargin=15pt,itemindent=2pt] \item We demonstrate that SFT can be as generalizable as RL.
+\begin{itemize}[leftmargin=15pt,itemindent=2pt] \item We demonstrate that SFT can be as generalizable as RL.
 Fewer than \(1\)K SFT samples reproduces RL's performance.
-We propose Re-distillation as a \emph{post-hoc} method for creating high-efficiency SFT datasets (\autoref{subsec:re-distill}).
+We propose Re-distillation as a \emph{post-hoc} method for creating high-efficiency SFT datasets (Section \ref{sec:re-distill}).
+Our proposed method has higher efficiency than simply scale up SFT dataset (Subsection \ref{subsec:more-sft})

 \item Our hypothetical analysis reveals that the poor sample efficiency is not an intrinsic property of SFT.
-SFT training dynamic is influenced by \emph{sample effects} (\autoref{subsec:theory-opt-target}).
-We provide empirical study to verify our hypothesis (\autoref{subsec:exp-verify}).
+SFT training dynamic is influenced by \emph{sample effects} (Subsection \ref{subsec:theory-opt-target}).
+We provide empirical study to verify our hypothesis (Section \ref{sec:exp-verify}).

 \item We explain why re-distillation is so effective.
-Specifically, we proved a lower bound of output sample effect on RL-trained policy which relate to the reward growth rate (\autoref{sec:theory-rl-effect}).
+Specifically, we proved a lower bound of output sample effect on RL-trained policy which relate to the reward growth rate (Subsection \ref{subsec:theory-rl-effect}).

 \item We explain why SFT influence RL exploration in the long term.
-Our experiment shows RL's inherent difficulty in modifying initial token distributions compared to SFT {\autoref{subsec:exploration}}.
+Our experiment shows RL's inherent difficulty in modifying initial token distributions compared to SFT {Subsection \ref{subsec:exploration}}.

+\item We provide an application which uses re-distillation to merge two RL-trained policies by only SFT.
+Editing SFT dataset enables efficient balancing multiple RL goals and enhancing model performance for specific downstream tasks (Subsection \ref{subsec:merge}).

 \end{itemize}